CarrierHULK7/Early-Lung-Cancer-Prediction-Using-Machine-Learning-and-Explainable-AI-/Early-Lung-Cancer-Prediction/README.md

 ## Overview
 This project implements an end-to-end machine learning pipeline to predict lung cancer at an early stage using survey-based patient data.
 Multiple machine learning models were trained and evaluated, and the best-performing model was selected.
 Explainable AI (XAI) techniques using SHAP were applied to interpret model predictions.

+## Project Report
+The detailed project report for this work is available directly in this repository:

+- **Early Lung Cancer Prediction Report SE25MBDS011.pdf**

+The report contains the complete methodology, results, visualizations, and explanations corresponding to the implementation in the Jupyter notebook.

 ## Dataset
 - Source: Kaggle – Survey Lung Cancer Dataset
 - Each record represents a patient with symptoms and lifestyle attributes